 These binding elements of the investment strategy are implemented by the Investment Manager based on available data.
-If no relevant information can be obtained from either internal or external sources that would lead a company to be excluded from the fund, the company is deemed to be eligible for investment.
-Exclusions are not applied to cash, derivatives or third-party fund holdings.
+If no relevant information can be obtained from either internal or external sources that would lead an issuer to be excluded from the fund, the issuer is deemed to be eligible for investment.
+Exclusions are not applied to cash, derivatives or thirdparty fund holdings.
 Securities lending activities are not expected to impact the attainment of the promoted E/S characteristics.